 I have yet to blog about any of the author events I’ve been to this year.
 I took pictures (which I will belatedly instagram) and got signed books (yay!) and that has been enough for me.
 But I went to Rick Riordan’s Norse American tour last night with my sister and nephew and there are things I’d like to remember.

 I admittedly haven’t read any of Riordan’s books.
 I saw the Percy Jackson movie and was less than impressed – with some of the casting and with some of the plot and with how wrong most of the mythology was.
 But my nephew has read the first Percy Jackson series and possibly some portion of later series.
 So, we went for him.
 And it was a lot of fun.

-We got Chipotle on the way and sat in line on the sidewalk eating dinner and talking.
+We got Chipotle on the way then sat in line on the sidewalk eating dinner and talking.
 The wait was maybe an hour and we were right about in the middle of the line.
 The whole thing was pretty well organized by a local Barnes & Noble with wristbands and information on how everything would go.

 I guess I should mention at this point that it was at a local high school.
 Because just as it was getting started the principal got on the intercom and had a fire drill.
 We all sat patiently through the announcement and then Rick came out and started his presentation.